statamic/docs/content/collections/tags/user-forgot_password_form.md

       Form.
 A link to this URL will be included in the email, along with the appropriate query parameters.
+  -
+    name: HTML Attributes
+    type:
+    description: >
+      Set HTML attributes as if you were in an HTML element.
+For example, `class="required" id="registration-form"`.
 variables:
   -
+    name: errors
+    type: array
+    description: An array of validation errors.
+  -
+    name: old
+    type: array
+    description: An array of previously submitted values.
+  -
     name: success
-    type: boolean
+    type: string
-    description: "This will be `true` if the form has been submitted successfully.
-If you don't use the `redirect` parameter, you can keep your users on the same page and show a success message."
+    description: A success message.
   -
     name: email_sent
-    type: boolean
+    type: string
-    description: The same as the `success` variable.
+    description: An alias of the `success` variable.
-  -
-    name: errors
-    type: array
-    description: An array of validation errors.
 stage: 4
 id: 3e69f12e-72ac-4f1a-9847-fa08d651e750
 ---